LLNL/sundials/doc/cvode/guide/source/Usage/index.rst

    **Notes:**
       The presence of a non-``NULL`` constraints vector that is not 0.0 in  all components will cause constraint checking to be performed.
 However, a call with 0.0 in all components of ``constraints`` will  result in an illegal input return.
 A ``NULL`` constraints vector will disable  constraint checking.

-.. c:function:: int CVodeSetUseIntegratorFusedKernels(void* cvode_mem, booleantype onoff)
+.. c:function:: int CVodeSetUseIntegratorFusedKernels(void* cvode_mem, sunbooleantype onoff)

    The function ``CVodeSetUseIntegratorFusedKernels`` informs CVODE that it should  use specialized fused kernels internally, if available.
 The specialized  kernels may offer performance improvements for small problem sizes.
 Users  should beware that these kernels can cause changes in the behavior of the  integrator.
 By default, these kernels are not used.
 Must be called after :c:func:`CVodeInit`.